How to Supercharge Your First Home Deposit in New Zealand

 Wedge: A Modern Deposit Accelerator

-Alongside KiwiSaver, one of the most compelling ways to boost your deposit savings is through Wedge.
-This is not a bank account, but a licensed savings fund managed by Wedge Management Limited, regulated by the Financial Markets Authority and supervised by The New Zealand Guardian Trust Company.
+In addition to KiwiSaver, some people choose to consider other savings options when building a house deposit.
+One example is Wedge, which is not a bank account.
+Wedge is a licensed savings fund managed by Wedge Management Limited, regulated by the Financial Markets Authority and supervised by The New Zealand Guardian Trust Company.

 Setting Up Smart Savings Systems